 Because not every VPN supports torrent downloading, so you need to be careful when picking one out – this is clearly your prime concern when selecting a client for this purpose.
 Download speeds are important, too, as are privacy and security.

-Finally, you want a VPN which offers fast download speeds to keep those files coming quickly, and a service which doesn’t throttle bandwidth.
-So with that in mind, let’s move on to look at the five best VPN services for torrenting.
+Finally, you want a VPN which offers fast download speeds to keep those files coming quickly, and one that doesn’t throttle bandwidth.
+So with that in mind, let’s move on to look at the five best VPNs for torrenting.

-Best all-round VPN for torrenting and other P2P traffic
+Best all-round VPN for torrenting and P2P traffic

 However, the price might be the one fly in the VPN ointment.
-The service doesn’t come with the benefit of a free trial, but you do get a 7-day money-back guarantee.
+It doesn’t come with the benefit of a free trial, but you do get a 7-day money-back guarantee.
 The 1-year subscription is the most popular choice, and the best one in our books.
 The packages available are:

 Most secure torrenting VPN